Quality In / Quality Out: Data quality more relevant than model choice in anomaly detection with the UGR'16: Experiments and results

 Fig. \ref{ROC_ori} shows the comparison of the two anomaly detectors (MSNM and OCSVM) when trained with the datasets UGR'16v1 and UGR'16v2, and with a sub-version of UGR'16v2 (UGR'16v2 NoIRC) that will be discussed later.
 Fig. \ref{ROC_ori}(a) presents the general ROC curves, obtained for the four types of attacks, and Fig. \ref{ROC_ori}(b) represents the AUCs per attack type.
 Performance differences between the two anomaly detectors are minor in all cases.
 However, there is a huge difference with respect to including June in the training data (UGR'16v1) or not including it (UGR'16v2).
 This difference can be mapped to one specific attack type, the NERISBOTNET.
-We hypothesize that this difference is mainly caused by the anomaly detected in the background traffic of June, related to suspicious activity through a MIRC channel \cite{fuentes2021multivariate}.
+We hypothesize that this difference is mainly caused by the anomaly detected in the background traffic of June, related to suspicious activity in MIRC \cite{fuentes2021multivariate}.

 To check our hypothesis, we compute the U-Squared statistic for the observations in the test set that contain flows of the NERISBOTNET attack, and using as a reference UGR'16v1 and UGR'16v2, respectively.
 This is shown in Fig. \ref{oMEDA}.
 When using UGR'16v1 as a reference (Fig. \ref{oMEDA}(a)), we find that the NERISBOTNET attack is mainly characterized by an excess in 3 out of the 134 features: $sport\_mds$, $dport\_telnet$ and $dport\_irc$.
 This suggests that the number of flows with source port MDS, with destination port TELNET and with destination port IRC are generally higher in observations where NERISBOTNET attacks are taking place.
-However, when we use UGR'16v2 as a reference (Fig. \ref{oMEDA}(b)), the NERISBOTNET attack is mainly characterized by the amount of flows to or from the IRC port\footnote{Recall both UGR'16v1 and UGR'16v2 use uni-direction flows.
-This means that the flows in the direction from the server to the client identify the server port as the source of the communication.}.
+However, when we use UGR'16v2 as a reference (Fig. \ref{oMEDA}(b)), the NERISBOTNET attack is mainly characterized by the amount of flows to or from the IRC port.
 This difference between the U-Squared patterns found with the two reference datasets implies that ML models trained from them will have different means to detect the NERISBOTNET attack.
 These differences affect performance, as seen in the AUC results.